dfmadrid/reversingwin64/README.md

 ## The articles
 Introductory course about reversing and exploiting Windows Native applications in modern operating systems covering the following topics:
 + x86_64 arquitecture
-+ PE32+ format
++ PE loader and PE32+ format
-+ Debugging optimized code
++ Dynamic analysis with WinDbg
++ Antidebugging techniques
-+ Modern anti-exploit protections like Guard Stack and FIPS Guard
++ Modern anti-exploit protections like Control Flow Guard, Memory Protection and Isolated Heap
 + Vulnerable code and exploitation

 ## The examples